-MA Program in Education and Society
+MAPSS Certificate in Education and Society

-The new MAPSS Education and Society concentration builds on the broad expertise of faculty across the University, whose work probes questions of fundamental significance to education using the tools of the social science disciplines.
+The new MAPSS Education and Society certificate program builds on the broad expertise of Committee on Education faculty across the University, whose work probes questions of fundamental significance to education using the tools of the social science disciplines.
 Institutional and social contexts, notably schools, shape child development and learning.
 Understanding this process requires an interdisciplinary lens that combines perspectives from multiple social science disciplines.
 For example, psychologists are interested in individual development, economists study skill formation (or the development of “human capital,”) and sociologists investigate the role of schooling in processes of social stratification.
 Consequently, a psychologist looking at schooling might see how children gain cognitive skills and develop identities and attitudes toward learning; an economist might think about how incentives shape teacher and student effort and how such effort pays off in skills and labor market returns; and a sociologist would see how school organization shapes social networks, aspirations, and opportunities.

-Our interdisciplinary curriculum allows students to specialize in one of three areas: Courses in the Individual Development and Learning area focus on processes of child and youth skill formation, including such questions as: How do children learn to speak, to read, and to reason mathematically?
+Our curriculum offers coursework in three areas: Courses in the Individual Development and Learning area focus on processes of child and youth skill formation, including such questions as: How do children learn to speak, to read, and to reason mathematically?
 How can classroom instruction promote such learning?
 How can school organization support such instruction?
 How do processes of identity formation and mindset development shape student learning?
 Coursework in the area of Schooling and Society focuses on a different set of questions, related to schools as social institutions: Does schooling increase or reduce social inequality?
 How do various cultural, family and neighborhood contexts shape the aims, processes and outcomes of education?
 What are the social functions and purposes of schooling?
 Finally, courses in Educational Policy and Evaluation focus on strategies for improving schooling and methods for the evaluation of educational interventions, including principles of research design, statistical analysis, and program evaluation.
 These courses probe questions such as: What works for improving reading instruction?
 Are charter schools more effective than traditional public schools?
 What are the best ways to attract and retain talented teachers to work in under-resourced schools?

-Requirements for the Education and Society Concentration
+Requirements for the Education and Society Certificate

-- A minimum of five education-related courses
+- A minimum of three education-related courses

 - The Master’s Thesis

-Students will write their MA thesis with a member of the faculty whose research examines education using the tools of social science.
+Students write their MA thesis with a member of the faculty whose research examines education using the tools of social science.

-- Field Placement Practicum Course (Optional)
+- Field Placement Opportunities (Optional)

 How to Apply